#

 During the Commonwealth, Harvey was temporarily banished from London by Parliament because of his association with the now-dead King, and his Royalist brothers, Daniel and Eliab, were fined.
 In this period, Harvey began looking to his legacy and gifted the Royal College of Physicians a library, which was completed in February 1654.
 He was elected to the Presidency of the College in that same year, but declined because of his age.

 Harvey died, likely from a stroke, on 2 June 1657 at the house of his brother Eliab.
-He had no children, but left an annuity to his brother-in-law, Galen Browne, who was also a physician.
-He is buried in the Harvey chapel of the Church of St Andrew, Hempstead, Essex.
+He had no children but left an annuity to his brother-in-law, Galen Browne, who was also a physician.
+He is buried in the Harvey Chapel of the Church of St Andrew, Hempstead, Essex.
 The William Harvey Hospital in Ashford is named after him.

 Bibliography